ZenLedger Review 2026

 US Tax Form Support and IRS Compliance

 ZenLedger was clearly built with IRS requirements as the priority.
-Form 8949 exports perfectly - every field populates correctly, and TurboTax imported my file without a single error last year.
+Form 8949 exports with every field populated correctly and maps directly to TurboTax — the import process requires no reformatting.
 The FBAR reporting is the standout feature for anyone with foreign exchange accounts.
 If you have held crypto on Binance.com or any non-US exchange over $10,000, you need to file FinCEN Form 114.
-ZenLedger generates this automatically by detecting your foreign accounts.
-I had accounts on three overseas platforms, and the system flagged all of them.
-The Schedule D summary is also well-organized.
-Short-term and long-term gains are separated clearly, which matters because they get taxed at different rates.
-One limitation: the software is really focused on US taxes.
-If you are filing in multiple countries, you will need to export data and reformat it yourself for non-US jurisdictions.
+ZenLedger generates this automatically by detecting foreign accounts in the imported transaction data.
+The Schedule D summary separates short-term and long-term gains clearly, which matters because they are taxed at different rates.
+One limitation: the software is focused on US taxes.
+Users filing in multiple countries will need to export data and reformat it for non-US jurisdictions.

 ZenLedger Integrations: Exchanges, Wallets, and Blockchains